 List with Clever, work with a top realtor, save thousands on commission.

-Pros: What are the advantages of using Zillow Instant Offers?
+Pros: What are the advantages of using Zillow Offers?

-- Sell your house significantly quicker in comparison to traditional channels
+- Sell your house significantly quicker compared to traditional channels

 High and Unclear Costs

-Ultimately, in the wider iBuyer arena, it is not uncommon for homeowners to pay more than 10% in fees.
-This is significantly higher than the industry standard, which often amounts to around 6% for the seller.
+In the wider iBuyer arena, including companies like Opendoor and Offerpad, it is not uncommon for homeowners to pay more than 10% in fees.
+This is significantly higher than the industry standard for real estate commissions, which typically amount to about 6% for the seller.

-Cons: What are the disadvantages of using Zillow Instant Offers?
+Cons: What Are the Downsides of Zillow Offers?